-A discontinued service retirement (DSR) is an involuntary retirement that provides an immediate annuity to employees who are separated against their will.
-Employees who are separated for cause on charges of misconduct or delinquency are not eligible for a discontinued service annuity.
+A discontinued service retirement (DSR) is an involuntary retirement that provides an immediate annuity to employees who are separated against their will through no fault of their own.
+Employees who are separated for conduct or performance reasons are not eligible for a discontinued service annuity.

 DSRs can lessen the impact of an involuntary separation of a long-service employee.
 The final responsibility for determining whether a separation is in fact involuntary for discontinued service annuity purposes rests with OPM.
 Whether a separation is voluntary depends on the facts on a particular case.
 It is the substance of the action that governs, not the methods followed or the terminology used.

 Note: If it is later discovered that a separation does not meet the standard for a DSR, that separation may be canceled, or an annuity denied or terminated.

 Eligible separations include, but are not limited to, separations for:

 • abolishment of position;